 It publishes detailed lists of these suppliers, along with findings from audits.
 The brand publications about its supply chain include aspects such as forced labor, gender equality, and freedom of association.

-That said, the company was previously criticized for not adequately ensuring the payment of a living wage.
+The company was previously criticized for not adequately ensuring the payment of a living wage.
+An analysis by MIT revealed challenges in living wage compliance within the company’s supply chain, prompting Patagonia to initiate targeted improvements.

 Animal Welfare